Investments

 1. Assets adjusted for the independent valuation of water entitlements which are recognised at the lower of cost or fair value on balance sheet.

-2. Weighted average lease expiry, calculated as the FY24 forecast rent and the year of lease expiry (excludes J&F Australia guarantee fee, income from annual water allocation sales, operating income from owner occupied properties and other income).
+2. Weighted Average Lease Expiry, calculated as the FY24 forecast rent and the year of lease expiry (excludes J&F Australia guarantee fee, income from annual water allocation sales, operating income from owner occupied properties and other income).

 3. Gearing calculated as external borrowings/adjusted total assets.

-4. Calculated forecast FY24 distribution of 11.73 cpu divided by the closing price of $1.95 (23 August 2023).
+4. Calculated forecast FY24 distribution of 11.73 cpu divided by the closing price of $2.11 (20 February 2024).

 STRATEGY